 Robert B. Cialdini, Ph.D.
 Author of Influence, Founder of Influenceatwork.com

-“When Steve Hassan was still a high ranking member in the Unification Church, I participated in an unsuccessful voluntary deprogramming of my daughter, Barbara.
+“When Steven Hassan was still a high ranking member in the Unification Church, I participated in an unsuccessful voluntary deprogramming of my daughter, Barbara.
 For two days the team leader pounded at the cult member and her group.
 Deliberately, he insulted them using bathroom language on the theory that the cult member would ‘snap.’
 We failed.
 As she returned to her group the cultist remarked, “Where was the love?”
 If the team leader and the cult member had had the opportunity to read Hassan’s Freedom of Mind: Helping Loved Ones Leave Controlling People, Cults and Beliefs, the results might have been quite different.
 Hassan has skillfully condensed his more than 36 years of experience in liberating members of destructive groups into a valuable workbook for counselors, cult members and their families, and mental health professionals.
 His formula, the Strategic Interactive Approach, stresses love, respect, freedom of choice, customized planned action fitted to the individual with the family as key participants, psychotherapy, and applied social psychology.”

 Arthur A. Dole, Ph.D, ABPP.
 Emeritus Professor, Former Member Board of Directors International Cultic Studies Association

-When I picked up/ordered Freedom of Mind from Amazon in July (2012), I did so after having met a woman who had been in a cult for years when seeing a book by Steve Hassan in a bookstore window became the catalyst for her exit to a free existence.
+When I picked up/ordered Freedom of Mind from Amazon in July (2012), I did so after having met a woman who had been in a cult for years when seeing a book by Steven Hassan in a bookstore window became the catalyst for her exit to a free existence.
 She spoke highly of Hassan and his other books, and told me he had a new book, Freedom of Mind.